opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

     - Click and drag the separator collapsed to the window border toward the window center to display again the hidden section.

-.. tip:: **To display or hide a numerical column or function curve:**
+.. tip:: **To display or hide column parameters:**

-    1. Retrieve the object or the effect in the objects/FX tree.
+    1. Retrieve the object or the effect in the objects/effect tree.

     2. Do one of the following: